 - a.
 Assess the risk to and potential impacts on Biodiversity and Ecosystem Services from the land use and activities within the Entity's Area of Influence. - b.
 In situations where the Entity contributes to, or is likely to impact Ecosystem Services, undertake a systematic review, in Consultation with and, where possible, with the participation of Affected Populations and Organisations, to identify Priority Ecosystem Services that are relevant to Affected Populations and Organisations.

-- This Criterion applies to all Facilities. - Criterion 8.1(b) is Not Applicable when the risks and potential impacts identified in 8.1(a) are assessed and documented as low.
+Criterion 8.1(b) is Not Applicable when the risks and potential impacts identified in 8.1(a) are assessed and documented as low.